Sidney Korshak: Personal life

+Korshak had a home in Bel Air, Los Angeles, not far from Hotel Bel-Air.
+He had a second home located in Palm Springs, California.

 Death

 Sidney Korshak died on January 20, 1996, without ever having a criminal conviction against him (or even an indictment, according to his New York Times obituary).
 He was buried at the Hillside Memorial Park in Culver City, California.
 Marshall Korshak predeceased his brother by one day.

+In 2021 it was announced that actor Jonah Hill would portrayed Korshak in a miniseries to be developed by William Monahan and titled "The Last Mogul".
+The series was set to focus on Korshak and his relationship with Lew Wasserman.
+Allen Shapiro and Mark Canton were designated executive producers.